zuplo/docs/docs/cli/installation.md

    npm install -g zuplo
    ```

-1. After installing the CLI, you can use the `zup` command to interact with
+1. After installing the CLI, you can use the `zuplo` command to interact with
    Zuplo.